Kane County Spousal Maintenance Attorneys

 |Years of marriage||Multiplication Factor|

-Marriages that last longer than 20 years may be awarded permanent maintenance or maintenance for a term lasting as long as the marriage did.
-For example, maintenance for a marriage that lasted 7 years would continue for 2.8 years.
+Marriages that last longer than 20 years may be awarded maintenance for a term lasting as long as the marriage did, or maintenance may be awarded indefinitely.
+For example, maintenance for a marriage that lasted 7 years would continue for 2.24 years.

 If you are involved in a divorce in which spousal maintenance is applicable, our attorneys can help.
 Contact us at 630-584-5550 to schedule a free consultation.
 We will discuss the specific circumstances of your divorce and whether or not maintenance is likely in those circumstances.
 If so, we will help you understand how the maintenance formulas will be applied to your situation.
 Our office is located in St. Charles, IL, and we work with clients throughout Kane, DuPage, DeKalb, and Kendall Counties.